 Use these practical ranges as a rule of thumb for modern dishwashers:

-Example: many high‑end Bosch and Miele models advertise low‑40s (or even high‑30s) dBA, while budget lines often sit in the high‑40s to low‑50s.
+For example, high-end models from Bosch and Miele often advertise ratings in the low 40s or even high 30s dBA, while budget lines typically sit in the high 40s to low 50s.

 Single numbers vs. real‑world perceived loudness